Why USAA?

 The Opportunity

-We offer a flexible work environment that requires an individual to be in the office 4 days per week.
-This position can be based in one of the following locations: San Antonio, TX, Plano, TX, Phoenix, AZ, Colorado Springs, CO, or Tampa, FL.
+We offer a flexible work environment that requires an individual to be in the office 3 days per week, after completing 3 months in office.
+This position will be based in our Colorado Springs, CO Campus locations only.
 Relocation assistance is not available for this position.

 What you'll do: